mskatelogan

 PRODUCTION DESIGN

-With over ten years experience in set design for theatre, film and television, I have worked with an array of different genre styles, transforming the imaginary world of a script into a multi-layered environment that reflects the lives and histories of the characters that inhabit it.
+With over fifteen years experience in set design for theatre, film and television, I have worked with an array of different genre styles, transforming the imaginary world of a script into a multi-layered environment that reflects the lives and histories of the characters that inhabit it.

 In addition to production design I have also worked on and off set as a scenic artist, set dresser, sign writer and digital artist.
-Working on both larger and smaller scale productions has given me valuable insights and skills that have enhanced my resourcefulness and efficiency, whilst opening my eyes to the boundless possibilities of what can be created.
+Working on both larger and smaller scale productions has given me invaluable insights and skills that have enhanced my resourcefulness and efficiency, whilst opening my eyes to the boundless possibilities of what can be created.

 Please click here to see a full list of my Art Department Credits and Biography or scroll down to read more about the film and television productions I have designed.

-FILMS DESIGNED
+FEATURE FILMS DESIGNED

 Cousins